mach-composer/mach-composer-cli/docs/src/reference/cli/mach-composer_cloud_list-component-versions.md

 ### Options inherited from parent commands

 ```
-  -g, --github          Whether logs should be decorated with github-specific formatting
       --output string   The output type.
 One of: console, json (default "console")
   -q, --quiet           Quiet output.
 This is equal to setting log levels to error and higher
   -v, --verbose         Verbose output.
 This is equal to setting log levels to debug and higher